Breakfast is a big deal in Scotland, and while there are often lots of options on offer, it’s the Full Scottish Breakfast that’s the king of them all.

 If you want to try making your own, you can find our recipe here – Easy Homemade Lorne Sausage Recipe

-Like the tattie scone and the square sausage, another key ingredient that separates the Scottish breakfast from its English cousin, sliced haggis is precisely what it implies, slices of haggis fried and served in rounds.
+Like the tattie scone and the square sausage, another key ingredient that separates the Scottish breakfast from its English cousin is sliced haggis.
+Which is precisely what it implies, slices of haggis fried and served in rounds.

 Many people can be nervous about trying haggis when they first visit Scotland.
-A Scottish breakfast is a perfect opportunity to try it; it’s part of a much bigger dish, so if it isn’t eaten, no one minds!
+But a Scottish breakfast is a perfect opportunity to try it; it’s part of a much bigger dish, so if it isn’t eaten, no one minds!

 Must-Have General Breakfast Ingredients: